akash09gupta/Tic-Toe-Game/README.md

 ## Credits

 This project was created by Akash Gupta.
 It is based on a tutorial by Shradha Dii, with modifications and enhancements made for educational purposes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README file further based on your preferences and additional project details.